-With high turnover rates being a persistent challenge within the food and beverage industry, it can be a struggle for bar managers and owners to find and hold onto top talent.
+With high turnover rates being a persistent challenge within the food and beverage industry, it can be a struggle for bar managers and owners to find and hold onto top talent when staffing a bar.
 But every bar has its own unique character and draw, and for an industry professional, the appeal of working at a gritty dive bar is simply not the same as that of a cosmopolitan hotel bar.

 1. Be active in shaping the culture

 One of the worst things a bar manager or owner can do is have a Field of Dreams mentality.
-Even if you build a cool and hip bar, this does not mean the best industry talent will magically come out of nowhere to fill it.
+Just because you’ve built a cool and hip bar, doesn’t mean the best talent will come out to fill it.
 (Unless you’re Kevin Costner.)

 It is the responsibility of owners and managers to clearly define the vision of the establishment.
 While you don’t necessarily need a mission statement plastered on your wall, you should be directly crafting your bar’s reputation within the community through a selective hiring process and consistent brand messaging to your guests.

 The hospitality industry is constantly changing, but your expectations for your employees’ performance shouldn’t.
 Vincent Woo, Owner/Manager of the award-winning restaurant You You Japanese Bistro, explained to us that a clearly defined system for division of labor and steps of service is vital for establishing a stable work environment for your talent.
 Tools like an employee handbook or a consistent agenda for pre-service meetings can help keep everyone on the same page.